kooparse/kooparse.github.io/src/pages/blog/vim-unity/index.md

 \}
 ```

 Now, we are good to go.
-The *Omnisharp* server will start automatically when we open some .cs files.
+The *Omnisharp* server will start automatically when we open some .cs files.<br/>

 Useful commands:

 - **:OmnisharpStartServer** to restart the server.